 “The GPA should be competitive,” Ryan says.

 There are a few things to consider when evaluating medical school GPA averages.
 US schools that do specify minimums usually set them at 3.0 or a bit higher.
 You should also know the average GPA for students accepted to US medical programs is 3.7, according to the Association of American Medical Colleges (AAMC).
 Be skeptical of a program that falls below this range.

 3. Quality MCAT standards

 It’s wise to look into how well a school’s students typically perform on the MCAT.
-Look for average scores around 500.
+Look for average scores around 500 or higher.
 While some people argue that tests aren’t a true way to measure your potential, there’s no way to get around examination performance expectations prior to practicing.
 Keep in mind that you’ll also need to pass the USMLE series in order to become a physician.